keqianli/conceptEmbedding/README.md

 Number of threads.

 ```
-NUM_KEYPHRASES=40000
+RETAIN_PHRASES_RATIO=0.5
 ```
-Number of domain keyphrases extracted by SegPhrase
+Ratio of domain keyphrases in generated keyphrases.csv used to parse the corpus by SegPhrase

 ```
 MIN_PHRASE_SUPPORT=10